Particle Identification

 eyetec helps pharmaceutical manufacturers identify unknown particles.

-Using Scanning Electron Microscopy (SEM) and Fourier Transform Infrared (FTIR) analysis, we determine what the particle is made of.
+Using electron microscopy and infrared spectroscopy, we determine what a particle is made of.
 This insight helps teams trace the source of contamination.
-As a result, corrective actions can be implemented quickly and the risk of recurring contamination is reduced.
+As a result, corrective actions can be implemented more effectively, reducing downtime and minimizing the risk of recurring contamination.

 Detected a particle.